404c3s4r/DBBackup/README.md

 - RAID 5 employed for distributed and redundant data storage.
 - Functionality implemented to send backup status notifications via email or WhatsApp.
 - Failover mechanism implemented: If the database is deleted or any issues occur, the code automatically retrieves the latest backup from the remote server to create a new database.
+- Malware checking on the server running the database

 ## Technology Used:
 - **Python**